raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 Tor allows you to share data on the internet without revealing your location and/or identity, which can definitely be useful when you want to run a Bitcoin node.

 Out of all the reasons why you should run Tor, here are the most relevant to Bitcoin:
 * By exposing your home IP address with your node, you are literally saying the whole planet "in this home we run a node".
-That's only one short step to "in this home, we do have bitcoins", which could potentially turn you and your loved ones into a target for thieves.
+That's only one short step from "in this home, we do have bitcoins", which could potentially turn you and your loved ones into a target for thieves.
 * In the eventuality of a full fledge ban and crackdown on Bitcoin owners in the country where you live, you will be an obvious target for law enforcement.
-* Coupled with other privacy method like Coinjoin, I think you could definitely gain some more privacy for your transactions as it eliminates the risk of someone being able to snoop on your node trafic, analyses which transactions you relay and correlates it with a set of UTXOs that he knows being yours, for example.
+* Coupled with other privacy method like Coinjoin, I think you could definitely gain some more privacy for your transactions as it eliminates the risk of someone being able to snoop on your node trafic, analyse which transactions you relay and try to figure out which UTXOs are yours, for example.

 All the above mentioned arguments are of course relevant to both Bitcoin and Lightning, as someone that sees a Lightning node running on your home IP address could easily infer that there's a Bitcoin node on the same location.